In Boston, Massachusetts

 "The most important factor when it comes to getting the most out of your therapy: It’s about your connection with your emotions and your connection with your therapist."

-A client who has worked with several therapists might say it's the therapist's personality that makes the therapy experience feel unique and meaningful because all approaches are helpful.
+A client who has worked with several therapists might say it's the therapist's personality that makes the therapy experience feel unique and meaningful because all approaches are helpful in their way.

 Indeed, the right fit means that the therapist's personality can make the client feel comfortable and at ease to open up more, go deeper, trust more, and feel more secure in the therapy session and later on in their day-to-day life.

-Psychotherapy is also called "talk therapy" which simply means consistent and regular conversations between a therapist and a client.
-The question of what makes therapy work or how does therapy work can be answered by a historical finding in neuroscience which is our brain's neuroplasticity.
+Talk therapy simply means consistent and regular conversations between a therapist and a client.
+The question of what makes therapy work or how therapy works can be answered by a historical finding in neuroscience which is our brain's neuroplasticity.
 In other words, talking in therapy sessions can rewire the brain.

-It's important to find a therapist who can help you connect with your emotions so that meaningful, deep, and reflective conversations can take place naturally and genuinely in a trusting therapeutic relationship.
+Therefore, it's important to find a therapist who can help you connect with your feelings.
+In that way, meaningful, deep, and reflective conversations can take place naturally and genuinely.
 If this makes sense to you, it is very likely the right fit.
 Clients have commented that they find Han calm, easygoing, and patient.